-These are truly unprecedented times, and although we are disappointed to cancel the Friedman Lecture and Awards annual event for the first time in 20 years, we are excited to announce three award winners as we do each year!
-We will celebrate the 20th annual lecture in April 2021.
+These are truly unprecedented times, and although the staff of the Friedman Center for Aging is disappointed to cancel the Friedman Lecture and Awards annual event for the first time in 20 years, we are excited to announce three award winners as we do each year!

 Annual Friedman Awards